THE JOURNEY SO FAR...

 In late 2023, the online magazine Bold Journey published a profile piece about Monuscape Mystique, in which Sal shared insight about the painting’s process and concepts.
 [11]

-Smondays With Sal Podcast Series (2021-Present)
+Smondays With Sal (2021-2023)

 The idea for long-form virtual interviews happened during the COVID-19 lockdown, as a way for Cosenza to discuss meaningful and upcoming creative topics in a casual and relaxed format.
-Guests hail from a variety of creative backgrounds, including portrait artists, landscape designers, art curators, sculptors, muralists, architects, comic book artists, and social activists based out of Arizona and New York.
+Guests hailed from a variety of creative backgrounds, including portrait artists, landscape designers, art curators, sculptors, muralists, architects, comic book artists, and social activists based out of Arizona and New York.
 Notable guests include Eduardo Santamaria, Jordan Zurn, Bob Martin, Joan Waters, Audrey Galat, Lucretia Torva, Nicholas Friedmann, Yolanda Lawrence, N_Mori, and Victor J. Irizarry.

 In a 2021 interview with Shoutout Arizona, Cosenza credits his "enjoyment in meeting new people and learning their story" as a catalyst for this series, citing that "the more open-minded you are to things, the better."
 [7]